d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 always takes the same value.
 That is a very boring data stream!
 And not only it is boring, but it is also easy to predict.
-Because they are always the same, we do not have to transmit any information to communicate the contents of the stream.
+Because the tokens are always the same, we do not have to transmit any information to communicate the contents of the stream.
 Easy to predict, easy to compress.

 However if we cannot perfectly predict every event, then we might sometimes be surprised.
-Our surprise is greater when we assigned an event lower probability.
+Our surprise is greater when we assigned lower probability.
 Claude Shannon settled on $\log \frac{1}{P(j)} = -\log P(j)$
 to quantify one's *surprisal* at observing an event $j$ having assigned it a (subjective) probability $P(j)$.